 The School’s “Five Horizontal Themes” define the expectations of every student officer at TBS.
-A Man or Woman of Exemplary Character Has a clear understanding that a Marine commission brings with it “special trust and confidence” and the highest expectations of the American people.
-Devoted to our Core Values of Honor, Courage, and Commitment Possesses a moral compass that unerringly points to “do the right … Continue reading Five Horizontal Themes for USMC TBS
+A Leader of Exemplary Character Selflessly devoted to leading Marines 24/7.
+Has a clear understanding that a Marine commission brings with it “special trust and confidence” and the highest expectations of the American people.
+Devoted to our Core Values of Honor, Courage, and Commitment Possesses a moral compass that unerringly points … Continue reading Five Horizontal Themes for USMC TBS

 Robert B. Neller, General, USMC Commandant of the Marine Corps, recently published the Commander’s Leadership Handbook, a general guide written for commanders and prospective commanders of the rank of Captain through Colonel.
 Regardless of your rank or waiting to ship to OCS, you must download the handbook (see below) and be prepared.
 The key to successful advancement is to be ready for the opportunity.
 There … Continue reading USMC Leadership Principles

 As an Officer Candidate, you will be communicating in a new way, the military way.
 And this will begin by giving a brief or operational order to your peers and instructors at OCS and TBS.
 The faster you can learn the structure, the quicker you will build your confidence in your presentations.
 Candidates will have a much easier time with a basic understanding of SMEAC … Continue reading The Marine Brief: SMEAC